RamtinMogh/cross-platform-print-services-project/docs/setup-guide.md

 - Make executable: chmod +x move_pdfs.sh
 - Add this line to /etc/cups/cups-pdf.conf (on both servers):
   - Out /mnt/c/Users/Public/Desktop/
-- Create the folder on Windows if it does not exist:
-  - C:\Users\Public\Desktop\PrintedDocs

 ## Step 6: Flask PDF Upload Portal (in WSL on Windows 10)